IBS vs IBD: What’s the Difference?

 The fundamental difference between IBS and IBD is that IBD is structural, and IBS is not.
 By “structural,” we mean that when we examine the gut by x-ray, endoscopy, surgery, or biopsy we can see structural damage to the gut.
 In IBD, this damage is caused by an inflammation whose origins are poorly understood, but whose consequences may require hospitalization, heavy-duty medication, nutritional support, and often surgery.
 In IBS, none of the forgoing is true.
 Examination of the gut of a person who has IBS will be unrevealing.
 We know IBS exists because patients have gut symptoms, and there is no other way to detect it.

 Both affect people of all ages but they are particularly prominent in young people.
 Females are more likely to have IBS, and it affects all races.
-IBD has no gender preference and is most common in Jews and those with origins in Northern Europe.
+IBD has no gender preference and is most common in Jewish individuals and those with origins in Northern Europe.
 IBS appears to be a worldwide disorder, while IBD prefers the planet’s temperate zones.
 More than half of people who have IBS symptoms seek no medical attention, while few IBD sufferers can avoid it.

 In IBD, the gut is damaged by the chronic inflammation.
 This damage is resisted by the body’s defences, resulting in fever and malaise.
 The disrupted intestines may bleed and anemia (low blood) is common.
 The inability to eat during attacks, and wasting of energy caused by the inflammation, result in weight loss and malnutrition.